View-Invariant, Occlusion-Robust Probabilistic Embedding for Human Pose: Occlusion-Robust Pose Embedding

 \subsection{Training with Occlusions}

 Following the Pr-VIPE triplet training framework, we generate keypoint visibility mask using the strategies mentioned above for all anchor poses and use fully visibility masks for their positive matches.
 Semi-hard negative matches are mined online from the batch and assigned full visibility masks.
-The negative labels are determined according to the 3D pose matching definition (Section~\ref{sec:matching_definition}) between a subset of visible keypoints to their corresponding anchor poses.
+The negative labels are determined according to the 3D pose matching definition (Section~\ref{sec:matching_definition}) based on visible keypoints.